Last Updated on March 6, 2026

 - Perpetual Succession: It continues to exist perpetually even after the death, bankruptcy or resignation of any of its members.

-Private Company Vs Section 8 Company
+Private Limited Company vs Section 8 Company

 1. Definitions